-(c) occupy, use and control any land or building owned or held under lease by the Commonwealth, a State or a Territory and made available for the purposes of the APVMA;
+(c) occupy, use and control any land or building owned or held under lease by the Commonwealth, a State or a Territory and made available for the purposes of the APVMA; and

-(d) appoint agents and attorneys, and Act as agent for other persons; and
+(d) appoint agents and attorneys, and act as agent for other persons; and

 (e) do anything incidental to any of its powers.

-[Section 21 amended by No. 8 of 2009 s.
+[Section 21 amended: No. 8 of 2009 s.
 19(4).]

 22. Agreements and arrangements